This site sponsored by

 The header photograph

 The photograph at the top of most pages was taken standing at the Washdike Bridge, where the A52 crosses the Old Beck just to the south-east of Sedgebrook.
-Anyone using the A52 eastbound must notice Barrowby church siting dramatically on the crest of the ridge.
+Anyone using the A52 eastbound must notice Barrowby church sitting dramatically on the crest of the ridge.
 And, for anyone living in Barrowby, the thought 'Nearly home now!' presumably comes to mind.
 Which is indeed true, as the Old Beck marks the boundary between Sedgebrook and Barrowby parishes.

 There's more about the putative history of the Old Beck at the Washdike Bridge in eleventh century water mills.